rmkatti/skymapper/README.rst

-**skymapper** is a tool for visualization and analysis of all-sky and deep sky scan surveys built on python's Numpy and Matplotlib libraries.
+**skymapper** is a tool for visualization and analysis of all-sky and deep sky scan surveys.
+It is built on python's Numpy and Matplotlib libraries and the python implementation of the HEALPIX sky discretization algorithm.

 **Hits Map of All Sky Scan (Mollweide Projection)**